anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

 ---
 layout: post
-title: Remote workflow
+title: Remote work
-permalink: remote-workflow
+permalink: remote-work
 comments: true
 ---

 Usually, we code on our personal machine (that might not have a GPU), and run experiments on remote servers.
-First, we must ensure that all machines use the same [python environment]({% post_url 2019-12-06-python-environment%}).
+First, we must ensure that all machines use the same [python environment]({% post_url 2019-12-07-python-environment%}).

 Then we setup the ssh configuration to be able to connect to a remote server with a simple command like `ssh direwolf`.
 Here is my `~/.ssh/config` file to log into my machine in my lab from my personal laptop.